joshukraine/dotfiles/README.md

 After running `install.sh` there are still a couple of things that need to be done.

-* Set up iTerm profile (see details below).
+* Set up iTerm2 profile (see details below).
 * Add personal data to `~/.gitconfig.local` and `~/.zshrc.local`.

-Setting up iTerm
+Setting up iTerm2
 ----------------

-Thanks to a [great blog post](http://stratus3d.com/blog/2015/02/28/sync-iterm2-profile-with-dotfiles-repository/) by Trevor Brown, I learned that you can quickly set up iTerm by exporting your profile.
+Thanks to a [great blog post](http://stratus3d.com/blog/2015/02/28/sync-iterm2-profile-with-dotfiles-repository/) by Trevor Brown, I learned that you can quickly set up iTerm2 by exporting your profile.
 Here are the steps.

-1. Open iTerm.
+1. Open iTerm2.
 2. Select iTerm2 > Preferences.
 3. Under the General tab, check the box labeled "Load preferences from a custom folder or URL:"
 4. Press "Browse" and point it to `~/dotfiles/iterm2/com.googlecode.iterm2.plist`.
-5. Restart iTerm.
+5. Restart iTerm2.

 Some of my favorite dotfile repos